Stories in Michigan

 Historically, women have been under-represented in the sciences—leaving a void in the perspectives and knowledge used to develop critical solutions.
 IISD-ACARE developed this training and mentoring program to ensure that African women scientists have the support and resources they need to continue their work.

-From sturgeon sampling with the U.S. Fish and Wildlife Service and a trip to the USGS Great Lakes Science Center, the international trip provided these early-career scientists with opportunities to learn methods for addressing Great Lakes issues from their peers.
+From sturgeon sampling with the U.S. Fish and Wildlife Service to a trip to the USGS Great Lakes Science Center, the international trip provided these early-career scientists with opportunities to learn methods for addressing Great Lakes issues from their peers.

 The Importance of Fresh Water